OllyTrolly/Arduino-Library-for-Stepper-Motor-28BYJ-48/README.md

 # Arduino-Library-for-Stepper-Motor-28BYJ-48
-A modified version of the official Arduino library exclusively for the stepper motor 28BYJ-48 (doesn't work with the official one)
+A modified version of the official Arduino library exclusively for the stepper motor 28BYJ-48 (with the board ULN2003) as the official version doesn't work properly with this stepper motor.

 Stepper library for Wiring/Arduino - Version 0.1 for Stepper Motor 28BYJ-48